target/consensource-api/README.md

 ### Run

-You'll need to run ConsenSource from the [compose repo](https://github.com/target/consensource-compose).
-The compose repo is a git submodules repo that  references all the components that make up ConsenSource.
+You'll need to run ConsenSource from the [consensource-compose repo](https://github.com/target/consensource-compose), a git submodules repo that references all the components that make up ConsenSource.

-_NOTE: The consensource-compose repo is only for pulling changes and running the project as a whole, it is not for development._
+_NOTE: The consensource-compose repo is only for pulling changes and running the project as a whole, it is not for development_